Archive for month: December, 2016

 2. Based on your empty space, now you can measure and draw up your plan.

-4. When a shed is a shed, your rakes and such don’t need to stay warm; but since it’s a man cave now, you’ll need to insulate, seal, and drywall.
+3. When a shed is a shed, your rakes and such don’t need to stay warm; but since it’s a man cave now, you’ll need to insulate, seal, and drywall.

-5. Paint and decorate!
+4. Paint and decorate!

 Enjoy your new space!

-Playtime is important to our children’s development, especially imaginative play.
+Playtime is important to our children’s development, especially fun and imaginative play.
 When your children need more space to play than your home offers, here’s a solution: turn your old garden shed into a playhouse!
 (Or, if you don’t have one, you could always consider adding a new outdoor structure to your property!)

 The ideas are as endless as you and your child’s/children’s imagination.
 First, think about their interests.
 Maybe you’ll go with a castle theme?
 A princess motif?
 Or a literal house, with a play kitchen or store!
 Or, perhaps, you’ll go with simply a specific color scheme so that your outdoor playhouse is not locked into one ideas—remember, kids’ interests can change over time and, especially, as they grow.